Skip to main content

 • total information requests received by authorities

-• total information requests accepted within one week by authorities
+• total information requests accepted within 1 week by authorities

-• acceptance speed: percentage of requests accepted within one week
+• acceptance speed: percentage of requests accepted within 1 week

 Indicator [2]: Speed in answering requests